 What Can Make Dry Skin Worse?

 Understanding our body extends to knowing what makes dry skin flare up.
-There are many things that make it worse, with the most-simple being dehydration caused by not drinking enough water throughout the day, or during strenuous exercise.
+There are many things that make it worse, with the simplest being dehydration caused by not drinking enough water throughout the day, or during strenuous exercise.

 Hygiene is important as well.
 But limit yourself to ten minutes in the shower with warm rather than piping-hot water.
 Clean yourself only with a gentle, fragrance-free cleanser, moisturising right after drying.